 It All Starts with Cracked Radiators Tanks

 These vehicles contain a defective radiator cooler tank that ruptures and forces coolant into the transmission through the cooler lines.
-When the coolant mixes with transmission fluid it creates a frothy liquid that eats valves, erodes seals and causes corrosion in the following vehicles:
+When the coolant mixes with transmission fluid it creates a frothy liquid that eats valves, erodes seals and causes corrosion.

 |Frontier||Gen 2||2005, 2006, 2007, 2008, 2009, 2010|

 This problem was listed as the 2nd worst problem on CarComplaints.com's "Top Vehicle Problem Trends of 2012".

 “Like so many others my Xterra had a leak from the radiator that ruined the transmission.
 I initially had the radiator replaced and the transmission fluid flushed.
 This was only a bandaid however, and did not fix the problem.
 I am now about 2 years post radiator replacement and my vehicle is having serious transmission problems.
 I have been recommended to have a transmission rebuilt but don’t want to spend the money.” – 2005 Xterra owner